GobindB/portfolio/README.md

-Portfolio page, blog, and home to random tech I feel like building?
+# Portfolio page, blog, and home to random tech I feel like building?
 Stay tuned

-Questions:
+## Questions & Tasks:
 - how resilient is a bundled docker-compose cloud build as compared to independently deployed microservices?
+- If using k8s over docker-compose in prod env (reccomended) is it cost effective for long run deploymenys
 - how much faster is intra network communication on a docker-compose network?
 - how to undertake load balancing for requests from frontend client using NGINX etc?
+- CI/CD for deployment
+- Testing/Staging environments
+- figma wireframes